rhpds/pxe-rhdp-lab/docs/source/gui-based-labs/k8s-snapshots-gui.rst

           persistentVolumeClaim:
             claimName: px-mysql-pvc

-Copy the above code block and paste it into the Import YAML.
+Copy the above code blocks and paste it into the Import YAML.

 Before proceeding to the next step, please make sure the mysql pod is running: